open-telemetry/semantic-conventions/docs/database/database-metrics.md

 This attribute has stability level RELEASE CANDIDATE.

 **[2]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

+A single database query may involve multiple collections.

-If the collection name is parsed from the query text, it SHOULD be the first collection name found in the query and it SHOULD match the value provided in the query text including any schema and database name prefix.
+If the collection name is parsed from the query text, it SHOULD only be captured for queries that contain a single collection and it SHOULD match the value provided in the query text including any schema and database name prefix.

-For batch operations, if the individual operations are known to have the same collection name then that collection name SHOULD be used, otherwise `db.collection.name` SHOULD NOT be captured.
+For batch operations, if the individual operations are known to have the same collection name then that collection name SHOULD be used.

+If the operation or query involves multiple collections, `db.collection.name` SHOULD NOT be captured.

 This attribute has stability level RELEASE CANDIDATE.

 **[3]:** If readily available.
 The collection name MAY be parsed from the query text, in which case it SHOULD be the first collection name in the query.